atnwalk/testbed/README.md

 ## Prerequisites

 - Docker or podman must be installed (following examples are with docker)
-- A user and a group, both preferably called `rocky`, with the uid `9973` and the gid `9973` must be present on the host system (instructions below)
 - Privileges to become another user, starting docker/podman, and mounting volumes inside a container are required (e.g. via sudo)
 - Disable core dumps with `echo core >/proc/sys/kernel/core_pattern` as a privileged user when using AFL++ based fuzzers
+- A user and a group, both preferably called `rocky`, with the uid `9973` and the gid `9973` must be present on the host system (instructions below)

 ## Setup user, directories, and permissions

 **IMPORTANT:**
-Before preparing the host system please check whether your system matches has the required prerequisites.
+Before preparing the host system please check whether your host system has the required prerequisites.
-Refer to the "[Prerequisites](#prerequisites)" section to check these.
+Refer to the [Prerequisites](#prerequisites) section to check these.

 **Note:** You can freely choose the username, uid, and gid.
 However, the uid and gid should match the ones in the `Dockerfile` otherwise you need to setup ACLs accordingly (not explained).